Syyreth/ModsAmongUs/README.md

 **Based off Town of Salem**
 The Plaguebearer is a neutral role who is able to infect other players.
 Each round, the Plaguebearer can infect as many alive people they have infected previously, starting off with 1 Infect in the first round.
 If an infected player dies, the Plaguebearer will get 1 less opportunity to infect a player.
 Once everyone in the game has been infected, the Plaguebearer becomes the Pestillence, the Horseman of the Apocalypse and is able to kill players with a 3 second cooldown.
 If the impostor dies, the Plaguebearer/Pestillence will remain until the end.
 In a 1v1 situation between the Plaguebearer and the Impostor, the Impostor will win, however in a 1v1 situation between the Pestillence and the Impostor, the Pestillence will win instead.

+### Angel
+**Based off Town of Salem**
+The Angel is a neutral role which aligns with the faction of their target, whether they are Impostor or Crewmate.
+Their main purpose is to keep their target alive.
+They can only protect their target twice in the whole game, once in a meeting, and once in the game.
+When a player is protected in the game, they will receive a 60 second immunity which doesn't break until after the time is up.
+When a player is protected in the meeting, they are safe from getting voted out, and getting murdered by the Arsonist.
+The Angel will win with whatever faction their target is in, as long as their target remains alive at the end of the game.

+### Serial Killer
+**Based off Town of Salem**
+The Serial Killer is a neutral role which can murder players alongside the Impostors, but are working against them.
+The Serial Killer has its own win condition of being alive until the end.
+In a 1v1 situation against the Impostors, the Serial Killer will win, and they will keep going if the Impostor gets voted out in the middle of the game.

+## Impostor Roles
+### Janitor
+**Based off Town of Salem**
+The Janitor is an impostor role which also has the ability to remove a body from the game.
+The Clean ability and the Kill button share a cooldown, meaning if one ability is used, both will go on cooldown, so the impostor can choose if they want to clean a body, or kill a player.

+### Morpher
+**Based off The Morphling from Ottomated's Mod**
+The Morpher is a role which can sample any player in a game.
+After a certain amount of time, they can transform into the sampled player and imitate them for a short period of time.
+However the Morpher cannot vent.

+### Spy
+The Spy is a role which can place down a camera anywhere in the map which can ONLY be seen by Impostors.
+The placing button shares the same cooldown as the kill button so at the start of a round, the impostor must choose if they want to play first or kill first.
+Each impostor will then get access to view button and can access the Camera to see what's going on.
+If the Spy remains alone in Admin for 60 seconds in total (not consecutively), they can then Bug the Admin Map, giving each Impostor Remote access through their sabotage map.

+### Consort
+**Based off Town of Salem**
+The Consort is a role which can roleblock other players in meetings.
+If a player is roleblocked, they will lose access to any of their abilities, and will be unable to report bodies for the round until a meeting is called.

+### The Stealth
+The Stealth is a role which can temporarily go invisible for a short period of time, and being able to perform sneaky kills.
+On the Stealth's screen, they will become translucent, but for everyone else, they will go completely invisible.
+The Stealth is unable to vent.

+### Graverobber
+The Graverobber is a role which can move dead bodies.
+The Graverobber is able to drag around a dead body and move it to any location they wish, being able to drop it whenever.
+Whilst a body is being dragged however, it can still be reported.

+### Flashbang
+**Based of Grenadier from the Submarine Mod**
+The Flashbang is a role which can flash players around them for 3 seconds.
+If a player is flashed, their screen will fade to white and remain like that for 3 seconds before fading back to normal.
+The Flashbang will also be flashed, but they can use this to perform sneaky kills in the game.